 State and Local Response Actions

-Neither the nuclear power plant operator nor the NRC can order the public to take protective actions.
-The plant operator recommends to the appropriate State and local governments what protective actions (such as evacuation, sheltering, or taking potassium iodide pills) to take while the NRC provides advice, guidance, and support.
-The State and local government agencies are responsible for deciding which actions are necessary to protect the public (whether they receive recommendations or not), and for initiating the relay of these decisions to the public in a timely manner (normally within approximately 15 minutes) of official decisionmaking.
+Only State and local governments can order the public to take protective actions.
+These actions are based on plant operator recommendations regarding options such as evacuation, sheltering, or taking potassium iodide pills, if applicable.
+The NRC provides advice, guidance, and support.
+The State and local government agencies decide which protective actions are necessary (whether they receive recommendations or not), and are responsible for informing the public, normally within approximately 15 minutes of an official decision.

-During the initial phases of a nuclear power plant emergency, the State and local government officials with the authority and responsibility to take action may be located at multiple facilities as determined in the emergency response plan.
-For example, there may be more than one State and several local governments within the plume exposure pathway emergency planning zone.
+State and local government officials with the authority and responsibility to respond to a nuclear power plant emergency could be located at multiple facilities.
+For example, there may be more than one State and several local governments with authority within about 10 miles of a plant.
 Each State and local government has 24-hour emergency response communication capabilities through 911 call centers, law enforcement organizations, and/or emergency management agencies.

-At the State level (and in some cases, local level), emergency response is coordinated at two levels as follows: (1) an emergency response organization that is responsible for conducting technical assessments of the accident (e.g., radiation dose assessment of the public, accident consequence assessment, environmental monitoring), and (2) decisionmakers (e.g., governor, State emergency management agency director, highest local elected officials, or a designated representative).
-For links to the State Emergency Management agencies, see FEMA's State Offices and Agencies of Emergency Management.
+At the State level (and at some localities), emergency response includes two levels: (1) an organization that conducts technical assessments (e.g., radiation dose assessment of the public, accident consequence assessment, environmental monitoring); and (2) decisionmakers (e.g., governor, State emergency management agency director, highest local elected officials, or a designated representative).